Biblical Exegesis Paper Instructions

 - Step 3: Reflect on issues of wording in the text on which you are going to write.

-with almost the same meaning) and in what order?
+with almost the same meaning), and in what order?
 Are there words in your chosen passage that

 - Step 4: Try writing the text in your own words.

 - As you do so, do you sense that your own theological positions are shaping how you

 - Step 5: Analyze sentence structures and syntactical relationships.

 - What are the nuances of particular words used?
 Word of caution: Don't let your exegesis

-- Step 8: Research the historical-cultural background.
+- Step 8: Research how to do exegesis.